MARKETING GIMMICKS WEB HOSTING COMPANIES USE

 In the last few years, since about 2010, more web hosts have begun to do what we did all along – sell themselves based on quality rather than who had the lowest price.
 Their $1 and $2 accounts just weren’t sustainable anymore and they knew it.
 Now you see more specialty hosts, who like us, specialize in various niches.
 Our focus is on WordPress, with servers that are specially configured to run WordPress sites with the utmost speed and maximum security.

-We also try to attract small- and medium-size businesses who might need a little hand-holding.
+We also love working with our small- and medium-size businesses clients who sometimes need a little hand-holding.
 Hand-holding has become a bit of a specialty for us because since we’ve always charged slightly higher prices than other hosts, we’ve had a smaller client base and we’ve gotten to know most of our clients pretty well – like friends.
-When they contact us with a problem, we usually already know who they are, what their website is about and what they’re trying to achieve.
+When they contact us with a problem, we know who they are, what their website is about and what they’re trying to achieve.
 This gives us a nice leg up in providing them very personalized services.

 But I was surprised today to run across a host who is still running the gimmicks.
 This is a very large and well-known host that you would think wouldn’t have to employ these kinds of gimmicks and tricks.